Intrigued by backpacking, but feeling a little overwhelmed by all the details?

 Why pay for this?

-This planner costs $8.
+The Backpacking Trip Planner costs $9.
 I know, stuff on the internet is supposed to be free, right?
 I thought hard about whether to charge for this product, and how much.

 I pour countless hours into creating free hiking content on this website.
 I’ll never make enough money to justify all the time I’ve put into that.